AlejandrinaGonzalez/AlejandrinaGonzalez.github.io/index.md

 ### Activities

 - Stanford Triathlon Team
 - Society of American Magicians
-- Tech Conferences
-- Hackathons
+- Silicon Valley Secret Magic Garage Member
+- International Brotherhood of Magicians
+- Have co-taught magic classes at Google and Stanford University

 ### As seen on...